All Products

 }

-Refer to the mobile Android SDK to upload files using a signed URL.
-For more information, see Authorized Access.
+You can refer to the sample code for the Android SDK to upload a file using a presigned URL.
+For more information, see Authorize access (Android SDK).

 #include "oss_api.h"